 Every achievement is worth celebrating.
 Did you follow your meal plan for a week?
 Treat yourself with a new workout outfit or a massage.
 Celebrate small wins like better sleep or more energy.

-These victories show your weight loss journey is moving forward.
+These victories show that your weight loss journey is moving forward.
 Small successes build confidence, making lasting changes easier.

 Overcoming Obstacles and Setbacks